 - Saute the onions in the oil until softened.
-Add in the garlic and all of the spices, and cook for about 1 minute, until the spices are fragrant.
+Add in the garlic, ginger, and all of the spices, and cook for about 1 minute, until the spices are fragrant.

 - Add in the beans and sweet potato.
-Stir to coat in the spices, then pour in the vegetable stock.
+Stir to coat in the spices, then pour in the water.

 - Cover and bring to a boil.
-Simmer until the sweet potato is cooked (about 15 minutes).
+Simmer until the sweet potatoes are cooked (about 15 minutes).

-- Stir in the coconut milk and lime juice.
+- Stir in coconut milk and lime juice.
 Add in salt and pepper to taste.

 - Garnish with cilantro.

-- To make it a complete protein, serve it with rice, chopped almonds or with naan bread.
+- To make it a complete protein, serve this dish with rice, chopped almonds, or naan bread.

 - This recipe is perfect for swapping the beans and vegetables.
 See the section above for some ways to switch things up.

 - I always love adding a boost of probiotics to my meals.
 Serve with a forkful of fermented vegetables, or try one of the other suggestions from the section above.
-In the photo, I used spicy sauerkraut made from fermented purple cabbage.
+In the photo, I used spicy sauerkraut.

 Keywords: vegan, vegetarian, gluten free, probiotic, sauerkraut, healthy, quick, 30 minutes or less, one-pot